 This article can tell you about your rights to unemployment assistance in relation to a natural disaster.
-This article was written by Texas RioGrande Legal Aid.

 Federal Disaster Unemployment Assistance (DUA) provides financial help to those who become unemployed as a direct result of a federally declared disaster including self-employed and small business owners, farmers and ranchers and others not eligible for unemployment insurance.
 DUA is available for up to 26 weeks.
 The payments must be reported as income to the IRS.

 - You were self-employed or starting up a business at the time of the disaster

 - You live in, work in, or travel through the federally declared disaster area.

 - You suffered injury or incapacitation as a direct result of the disaster

 - You became the breadwinner or major support of the household due to the death of the head of household

 AND you have applied for regular unemployment and were denied.